-Why is wound healing delayed in people with type 1 or 2 diabetes?
-Blame a perfect storm of diabetic complications, such as reduced blood flow, neuropathy and impaired signaling between cells.
-According to research by Denisa Wagner, PhD, of Boston Children’s Hospital’s Program in Cellular and Molecular Medicine, a poorly understood feature of our immune system’s neutrophils may be one more ingredient in the storm.
+Delayed wound healing in people with type 1 or 2 diabetes can be caused by complications such as reduced blood flow, neuropathy and impaired signaling between cells.
+According to research by Denisa Wagner, PhD, a poorly understood feature of our immune system’s neutrophils may be one more ingredient in the storm.

-The Boston Globe described a new sculpture by artist Rudolfo Quintas, named “Absorption.”
-This 880-pound digital media sculpture is the result of discussions had with Dr. Tomas Kirchhausen, Principal Investigator in the Program in Cellular and Molecular Medicine at Boston Children’s Hospital and Professor Cell Biology at Harvard Medical School, regarding the essential cellular process of endocytosis.
+An 880-pound digital media sculpture, "Absorption", by artist Rudolfo Quintas, is the result of discussions had with Dr. Tomas Kirchhausen, Principal Investigator in the Program in Cellular and Molecular Medicine at Boston Children’s Hospital and Professor Cell Biology at Harvard Medical School, regarding the essential cellular process of endocytosis.

 Millions of people worldwide suffer from co-infection with tuberculosis (TB) and HIV.
 While prompt antibiotic and antiretroviral treatment can be a recipe for survival, over the years, physicians have noticed something: two or three weeks after starting antiretrovirals, about 30 percent of co-infected patients get worse.

 Not all cancer cells are created equal.
-In fact, to call a cancer a cancer, in the singular, is something of a misnomer.
-Really, a patient could be said to have cancers, as every tumor is actually a mixture of cells with different mutations and capabilities.
+To call a cancer a cancer, in the singular, is something of a misnomer.
+A patient could be said to have cancers, as every tumor is actually a mixture of cells with different mutations and capabilities.
 One of those capabilities is the ability to escape the main tumor and spread, or metastasize, to other sites in the body.

 Life teems with interactions.
 Proteins bind.
 Bonds form between atoms, and break.
 Enzymes cut.
 Drugs attach to cell receptors.
 DNA hybridizes.
 Those interactions make the processes of life work, and capturing them has led to many medical advances.